-In 2007, the NYISO implemented a transmission shortage cost of \$4,000 per MW to resolve transmission constraints.
-As discussed in its response to Question No. 10, the NYISO plans to revise its current Transmission Shortage Cost later this year through implementation of its recently-approved graduated transmission demand curve.
-Implementation of a graduated transmission demand curve of resolving transmission constraints by reflecting an escalating cost associated with increasing levels of shortage in securing the transmission system.
+In 2007, the NYISO implemented a transmission shortage cost of \$4,000 per MW to resolve transmission constraints.29 As discussed in its response to Question No. 10, the NYISO plans to revise its current Transmission Shortage Cost later this year through implementation of its recently-approved graduated transmission demand curve.30 Implementation of a graduated transmission demand curve will further improve the efficiency of resolving transmission constraints by reflecting an escalating cost associated with increasing levels of shortage in securing the transmission system.